 Pink and Red

-To make pink or red food color you can use pomegranates, raspberries, and beetroots.
-Each item gives a rich and beautiful color.
+To make pink or red food colors, you can use pomegranates, raspberries, and beetroots.
+Each item gives rich and beautiful color.
 For slightly more concentrated shades, raspberries and beetroots would be better choices.

 For beetroots, boil them and then transfer the mixture into a blender.
 Then, strain the pulp and keep the juice.
 This is a concentrated juice, so using a lot of it may give off a taste.
 Store it in an airtight container and refrigerate it.